Construction of simplicial complexes with prescribed degree-size sequences

 Testing whether a degree-size sequence is simplicial is a generalization of the {\it graph realization} problem, in which the main result is the Erd\H{o}s--Gallai theorem~\cite{paulerdosGraphsPrescribedDegrees1960} that exactly characterizes graphical sequences with a set of easy-to-test inequalities.
-Equivalently, a particular graph realization can be constructed with a recursive algorithm by Havel and Hakimi~\cite{havelRemarkExistenceFinite1955,hakimiRealizabilitySetIntegers1962}.
-Having polynomial solutions to decision problems as such expedites understanding of the fundamental properties of networks.
-For example, all scale-free networks are sparse~\cite{delgenioAllScaleFreeNetworks2011} and highly heterogeneous networks tend to exhibit degree disassortativity~\cite{parkOriginDegreeCorrelations2003,PhysRevLett.104.108702}.
-For simpliciality testing, however, due to the no-inclusion constraint, none of these algorithms applies.
+Equivalently, a particular graph realization can be constructed by a recursive application of the Havel--Hakimi theorem~\cite{havelRemarkExistenceFinite1955,*hakimiRealizabilitySetIntegers1962}.
+The reformulation of these theorems expedites the direct sampling of networks and facilitates understanding of their properties (e.g., all scale-free networks are sparse~\cite{delgenioAllScaleFreeNetworks2011}).
+Moreover, networks enjoy tractable expressions for many ensemble-averaged quantities of interest (e.g., degree correlation, which tends to be disassortative in heterogeneous networks~\cite{parkOriginDegreeCorrelations2003,PhysRevLett.104.108702}), precisely because they are free from the no-inclusion constraint.
+For simpliciality testing, however, none of these methods applies.
 Recently, Deza, Levin, Meesum, and Onn~\cite{dezaOptimizationDegreeSequences2018} proved that deciding whether a given sequence is the degree sequence of a simple $s$-uniform hypergraph is $\ccNP$-complete when $s \geq 3$, through a reduction from the {\it 3-partition} problem~\cite{gareyComputersIntractabilityGuide1979}.
 Interestingly, simple $s$-uniform hypergraphs are equivalent to equidimensional simplicial complexes, because when all hyperedges are the same size, they automatically satisfy the no-inclusion constraint.
 This implies that deciding simpliciality {\it is} hard and there may not exist an efficient algorithm to enumerate and sample these instances.
 Yet, as our exploration reveals, not all sequence combinations are equally hard.
 For example, for any $\bis$, taking the trivial degree sequence $\bid= \lbrace 1, \dots, 1 \rbrace$ immediately yields a simplicial realization.

 In this Letter, we develop a deterministic, backtracking-based search algorithm that always correctly solves simpliciality, and present evidence that on most instances it runs in polynomial time.
 We then explore the topology of the constructed complex more generally via its Betti numbers, as well as using it as a seed for the SCM ensemble.
 With the randomized realizations, we reveal the regimes in which their expected topology changes as a function of the degree and size sequences.